MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 5. Complete steps 1 and 2 again, searching for the myVMMgmt virtual machine and selecting the **myAsgMgmtServers** ASG.

-### Exercise Test traffic filters.

-#### Task 7: Use the Azure portal to Test traffic filters

-In this task, you'll test traffic filters for the previuosly created myVMWeb web server.
+### Test the test traffic filters for the previuosly created myVMWeb web server.

 1. Search for *myVMMgmt* in the portal search box.